jakobdylanc/llmcord.py/README.md

   <img src="https://github.com/jakobdylanc/discord-llm-chatbot/assets/38699060/789d49fe-ef5c-470e-b60e-48ac03057443" alt="">
 </p>

-llmcord.py is ~200 lines of Python code that enables collaborative multi-turn LLM prompting in your Discord server.
-It uses message reply chains to build conversations.
+llmcord.py enables collaborative LLM prompting in your Discord server.
+It works with practically any LLM, remote or locally hosted.

+## Features
+### Reply-based chat system
 Just @ the bot to start a conversation and reply to continue.
+Build conversations with reply chains!

+You can do things like:
+- Build conversations together with your friends
+- "Rewind" a conversation simply by replying to an older message
-You can reply to ANY of the bot's messages to continue ANY conversation from ANY point.
-Or @ the bot while replying to your friend's message to ask a question about it.
-There are no limits to this functionality.
+- @ the bot while replying to any message in your server to ask a question about it

 Additionally:
 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.
 - You can seamlessly move any conversation into a [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.

+### Choose any LLM
 Supports remote models from [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), [Anthropic API](https://docs.anthropic.com/claude/docs/models-overview) and many more thanks to [LiteLLM](https://github.com/BerriAI/litellm).

 Or run a local model with [ollama](https://ollama.com), [oobabooga](https://github.com/oobabooga/text-generation-webui), [Jan](https://jan.ai), [LM Studio](https://lmstudio.ai) or any other OpenAI compatible API server.

-And more:
+### And more:
 - Supports image attachments when using a vision model
 - Customizable system prompt
 - DM for private access (no @ required)
 - User identity aware (OpenAI API only)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long, throttled to prevent Discord ratelimiting)
-- Automatically displays helpful user warnings when appropriate (like "Only using last 20 messages", "Max 5 images per message", etc.)
+- Displays helpful user warnings when appropriate (like "Only using last 20 messages", "Max 5 images per message", etc.)
 - Caches message data in a size-managed (no memory leaks) and per-message mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous
+- 1 Python file, ~200 lines of code

 ## Instructions
 Before you start, install Python and clone this git repo.